USS Virginia Base Wardroom

 Jim Lencalis standing in front of his "I Love Me" wall at home

-Jim assumed the position of USS Virginia Base Treasurer following Treasurer Jack Winn’s call to Eternal Patrol in February of 2006 and has been reelected to the Base Treasurer Position each year since.
-Additionally he serves as Membership Chair and also provides audio visual/computer support for Base meeting opening ceremonies and special presentations.
+Jim assumed the position of USS Virginia Base Treasurer following Treasurer Jack Winn’s call to Eternal Patrol in February of 2006 and was reelected to the Base Treasurer Position each year through 2018, at which time he turned Treasurer duties over to Chris Knaggs.
+Additionally during this period, and continuing from 2019 onward, he serves as Membership Chair and also provides audio visual/computer support for Base meeting opening ceremonies and special presentations.
 He has developed a power point presentation, by month, for Lost Boats which has been requested by, and gladly given, to several other USSVI affiliated bases for their own Lost Boat Ceremonies.

 You can contact Jim by sending an e-mail to him at email@example.com

 Jim joined USSVI and USS Virginia Base in December 2004 becoming a Life USSVI Member at that time.

 Jim enlisted in the US Navy with the designation of SA-NFE (Nuclear Field Electronics) in September of 1964, attending both boot camp and Electronics Technician Class A Schools at Great Lakes Naval Training Center, Illinois.
 While at Great lakes he was a member of both the Recruit Training Command Band and the Service School Command Band.

 Following ETA school he reported to Basic Nuclear Power School in Bainbridge, Maryland, and was then assigned to Prototype Training at D1G West Milton, New York.
 Following prototype training he reported to Submarine School, New London, Connecticut.
 Following Submarine School Jim reported to new construction on the USS Grayling (SSN-646) at the Portsmouth Naval shipyard, Portsmouth, New Hampshire.